JetBrains/teamcity-azure-active-directory/readme.md

 Add the 'Microsoft Azure Active Directory' HTTP authentication module to your [authentication configuration](http://confluence.jetbrains.com/display/TCDL/Configuring+Authentication+Settings).

-Specify valid 'App OAuth 2.0 authorization endpoint' and 'Client ID' retrieved from Azure Portal.
+Specify valid 'OAuth 2.0 authorization endpoint' and 'Application ID' retrieved from Azure Portal.

+Note: OAuth 2.0 authorization endpoint URL could be retrieved from the Endpoints available on the App registrations page in Azure portal.

-Use the 'Log in using Azure Active Directory' link available on the Login page to log in via your Azure Active Directory account.
+After that 'Log in using Azure Active Directory' link will be available on the Login page.

+### Known issues

+#### Authentication fails with HTTP 403

+> 403 Forbidden: Responding with 403 status code due to failed CSRF check: request's "Origin" header value "null" does not match Host/X-Forwarded-Host header values or server's CORS-trusted hosts, consider adding "Origin: %TEAMCITY_URL%" header.

+If you are using modern browser and have specified HTTP URL as `Reply URLs` in Azure AD application browser will set `Origin: null` and `Upgrade-Insecure-Requests` headers after redirecting from Azure AD HTTPS endpoint to the TeamCity HTTP URL due to [security reasons](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Upgrade-Insecure-Requests).

+Possible solutions:
+* Use HTTPS for TeamCity server and specify it in Azure AD application settings
+* For testing you could specify [internal property](https://confluence.jetbrains.com/display/TCDL/Configuring+TeamCity+Server+Startup+Properties) `rest.cors.origins=null` (**insecure, don't use it in production**)

 ## How it works?

-This authentication scheme works as following:
+This plugin uses [OAuth 2.0 OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code) authentication protocol and works as following:
-- receives the UID, email, username of the AD user the from specified AD
+- receives the UID, e-mail, username of the AD user the from specified Azure AD
 - looks for an existing TeamCity user for the received UID; and if found, authenticates this TeamCity user
-- if allowed by the scheme options, tries to find a TeamCity user by the given e-mail
+- if allowed by the scheme options, tries to find a TeamCity user by the given e-mail and marks it by UID
+- if the user was found and user details synchronization is enabled it will update user data
-- if the user is not found and user creation is allowed, a new TeamCity user is created; the email is set as the username for the newly created TeamCity user
+- if the user is not found and user creation is allowed, a new TeamCity user is created; the e-mail is set as the username for the newly created TeamCity user.

 ## Plugin development